 Although prolotherapy has been in existence since the early 1900s, its overall effectiveness is still questioned.
 Despite this doubt, many members of the medical community believe it to be a safe alternative or additional treatment for back and joint pain.

-Prolotherapy is an injection that contains a potential irritant, such as a sarapin or saline solution.
+Prolotherapy is an injection that contains a potential irritant, such as a dextrose solution.
 The irritant is thought to trigger the body's healing response.

 Once activated, the body will start to strengthen and repair damaged ligaments in the joint.
 The strengthening of the ligaments, over time, helps to stabilize the joint.
 Once the joint is better supported, the pain can disappear.